 - The employee logs into SeedLegals, reviews the agreement and e-signs, all done.

 A big advantage of using SeedLegals is that everything is instantly e-signed online, so your employee doesn’t need a printer at home, and doesn’t need to scan or post anything back.
 They simply e-sign on their computer, tablet or phone.
 And, you’ll get a browser notification as soon as they do.

 Does creating contract variation agreements on SeedLegals cost anything?

-We’ve added Contract Variation Agreements to our Quick Agreements plan, which gives unlimited team agreements (employment agreements, consulting agreements, zero-hours contracts, NDAs and more) completely free for 30 days.
+We’ve added contract variation agreements to our Raise and Scale plans, which gives unlimited team agreements (employment agreements, consulting agreements, zero-hours contracts, NDAs and more) completely free for 30 days.
+Sign up now.